panicmechanic/ZMD/Readme.md

 - Fix Firefly paralyse effect when applied error "remove(x), no x"
 - Figure out how to make msgs background black
 - Rough balancing
+- Mutations effects (a lightning mutation to ocassionally zap adjacent enemies, turning BKGND to blue for one frame.